Stuart Fairchild Player Props: Reds vs. Brewers

 - Live Stream: Watch this game on Fubo!

 Looking to place a prop bet on Stuart Fairchild?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Stuart Fairchild At The Plate

-- In 42.6% of his 47 games this season, Fairchild has picked up at least one hit.
-He's also had six multi-hit games.

-- He has homered in one of 47 games, and in 0.7% of his plate appearances.

-- Fairchild has driven in a run in 11 games this season (23.4%), including three games with more than one RBI (6.4%).
-He has also driven home three or more of his team's runs in one contest.
+- In 11 games this year (22.9%), Fairchild has picked up an RBI, and in three of those games (6.3%) he had more than one.
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.